-Figure 5.2 presents employment types by the usual main job in Musanze district.
-It shows that most people aged 16 years and above in Musanze are independent farmers (57.4%).
-The second most frequent main job is wage non-farm work (21.6%).
+Figure 5.2 presents employment types by usual main job in Nyamasheke district.
+It shows that most people aged 16 and above in Ngororero have independent farmer as their main job (56%).
+The second most frequent main job is wage non-farm with 19% and the third is wage farm with 14%.